 Prof. Dr. Helena Bilandzic, Professor of Communication Sciences with focus on Media Reception and Media Effects at the University of Augsburg

 Prof. Dr. Boris P. Paal, M.Jur.
-(Oxford), Professor of Civil and Commercial Law, Media and Information Law at the University of Freiburg
+(Oxford), Professor Civil Law and Information Law, Data and Media Law at the University of Leipzig

 Prof. Dr. Barbara Pfetsch, Professor of Communication Theories/Media Effects and Research of Media Use and Managing Director of the Institute for Media and Communication Studies at Freie Universität Berlin